This is a guide to the help and support available to protect the wellbeing of people affected by coronavirus (COVID-19).

 Individuals who must self-isolate due to suspected COVID-19 symptoms or household members having symptoms, must also not leave their homes.
 Read more: guidelines for people with possible coronavirus infection on NHS Inform.

-For all others, including those at increased clinical risk - such as over 70s, pregnant women and those who receive the flu jab for medical reasons, but not those advised to shield - you are able to leave your home for essential purposes.
-This includes getting food or gas and electricity top ups for pre-paid meters, health reasons, work (if you cannot work from home) or taking outside exercise.
-However we ask those at increased risk to take particular care, including washing their hands regularly and once they return home.
+For others, including most who were ‘shielding’ or those at increased clinical risk you can now follow the advice for the general population.
+This means you are able to leave your home to get food and other essential items.
+However we ask those at increased risk to take particular care, including washing their hands regularly once they return home.

 The national helpline